jellyfin/jellyfin-sdk-typescript/README.md

 The generated Axios client used in this library depends on `URL` and `URLSearchParams` to be available on the global scope.
 React Native only includes incomplete implementations for these classes, so a polyfill is required.
-[React Native URL Polyfill](https://github.com/charpeni/react-native-url-polyfill) should be a good solution fo this.
+[React Native URL Polyfill](https://github.com/charpeni/react-native-url-polyfill) seems like a good solution for this.

 ## Usage